PeakIndicators/Getting-Started-On-Azure-ML/Azure-ML-Experiments.md

 ## Run Experiments

 In this tutorial we provide some jupyter notebook templates (more detail in: _[Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)_).
-This examples is based on the one provided in order to run experiments.
+This example is based on the one provided in order to run experiments.

 ### Before you start